WebGameLinux/synctool/doc/chapter2.md

     synctool-config --fqdn

+It is possible to manage the master node itself with synctool.
+Beware that doing so can be confusing in practice; the default is not to.

+    manage_master yes

-If you want to manage the master node itself with synctool, you should also define it as a node.
-It is a matter of taste, but it is maybe better _not_ to do so.
-If you choose not to manage the master node, it may be omitted from the configuration.
-You may also explicitly exclude it:
+If you want to manage the master node itself with synctool, you must also define it as a node.
+Otherwise, it may be omitted or it may be ignored.

-    node n1 master           hostname:n1.mycluster.org
+    node n1 master           ipaddress:192.168.0.2
     ignore_node n1

 Beside a master node, you may also define slave nodes.